-Mutual parenting is about not allowing an ex-spouse’s hurt feelings from changing the way she sees the other parent as a capable and loving caregiver to their children, writes Leach.
+Mutual parenting is about not allowing an ex-spouse’s hurt feelings from changing the way she sees the other parent as a capable and loving caregiver to their children.
 Never use a child as a confidante to discuss feelings, she warns.
 When parents are committed to putting their children’s happiness first, they are in joint communication about scheduling arrangements and discussing information about their children.

 If parents are unable to support each other in “mutual parenting,” Leach suggests, then the next step they should take is “polite parenting,” where they follow the arrangements of an agreement to the best of their ability.
 They do not deliberately alienate their children from each other.

 It is against the law for one parent to ruin a child’s relationship with another, according to Leach.
-When one parent thinks the other is unfit, it is easy to make an allegation of abuse, addiction, or dangerous neglect, she writes.
-Wildly exaggerated accusations, however, may damage rather than protect the children, Leach warns.
+When one parent thinks the other is unfit, it is easy to make an allegation of abuse, addiction, or dangerous neglect.
+Wildly exaggerated accusations, however, may damage rather than protect the children.

 Even if a parent cannot take care of her children on her own, she is still able to have a loving relationship with them.
 The other parent should, nevertheless, be honest with the children about the ex-spouse’s inability to parent the children.